Kejetia Market: Redevelopment project

 In August 2015, the Government of Ghana announced a redevelopment plan for the entire market.
 The project is currently on its second phase.

 Phase 1

-The first phase of the project begun in 2015 and was valued at a cost of US$259,425,000 by the John Dramani Mahama government.
+The first phase of the project began in 2015 and was valued at a cost of US$259,425,000 by the John Dramani Mahama government.
 The phase included a brand new market equipped with about 8,420 stores.
 It was completed in late 2018.

 Phase 2

-The second phase was undertaken by the Nana Akufo-Addo government the Asantehene on 2 May 2019 for work to commence.
+The second phase was undertaken by the Nana Akufo-Addo government and the Asantehene on 2 May 2019 for work to commence.
 It is estimated to cost around US$248 million and is being financed by Deutsche Bank.
 It is still yet to be completed.

 Incidents

 Fires

 Fire outbreaks have historically been an issue of the Kejetia market.
 In January and March 2016, fires destroyed more than 200 shops and vendors' property.

 In January 2025 there was another fire outbreak at the Kejetia market in Kumasi.